protocol/nft-website/docs/concepts/mutable-nfts.md

+---
+title: Mutable NFTs
+description: Understand how to create NFTs that can safely change over time.
+---

 # **Guide to Mutable NFTs**

 Original use cases for NFTs, such as collectibles, relied on the immutability of NFT images and metadata to preserve rarity, a key element in establishing the value of these tokens.
 Using IPFS’s cryptographic hashes (CIDs), you can create tamper-proof NFTs.